Paint Finishes 101

 When it comes to walls, there are many considerations…

 The best paint finish for walls that are in great shape – flat, matte or eggshell

 - If your walls are smooth, in good condition and you don’t have kids or dogs, you can definitely consider a high-quality flat/matte finish.

-- If your walls are smooth, in good condition and you DO have kids, dogs or a spouse with Dorito fingers (oh, we’ve all had them) you may want eggshell for some operability.
+- If your walls are smooth, in good condition and you DO have kids, dogs or a spouse with Dorito fingers (oh, we’ve all had them) you may want eggshell.
 That being said, I have all of the above and prefer matte walls for the LOOK, even though they aren’t as washable.

-The best paint finish for walls that are not in good shape – flat, matte or eggshell
+The best paint finish for walls that are damaged or uneven – flat, matte or eggshell

 - The great thing about textured walls is that the texture will help disguise any fingerprints, smudges, etc…

-The Best Paint Finish for Cabinets and Furniture
+The Best Paint Finish for Cabinets & Furniture

-- Hands-down, my favourite sheen for cabinets is satin-pearl (particularly BM Advance).
+- Hands-down, my favourite sheen for cabinets is satin-pearl (particularly Benjamin Moore Advance).

 - This sheen is great for washability, without reflecting my purdy lil’ face back at me.
 I have done some pieces in semi-gloss and they looked sharp but were too reflective.
 And again, the shinier the paint is, the more you will see flaws, so if you are painting your own cabinets, satin will have a bit more forgiveness for a less than perfect job.

 The Best Paint Finish for Your Front Door

 When it comes to the front door, satin is usually a safe bet.
 Why?

 - Dark colours in a glossy finish can be a bit garish if not suited to the home.

-- A flat or eggshell finish can look chalky on the front door and aren’t washable enough for the wear and tear that doors get
+- Flat or eggshell finishes can look chalky on the front door and aren’t washable enough for the wear and tear that doors get.

 - Satin finish on the front door is my fave.
 Wipeable, classy – not glassy.